 This section describes a few of these areas and gives brief sketches of our roadmap for directing this growth.

-We welcome your contributions on GitHub and on the Discord community to helping make these improvement plans come to fruition.
+We welcome your contributions on GitHub and in the Discord community to help bring these plans to fruition.

 Foremost, Reach is a consensus network

 -agnostic language, so one of our highest priorities is supporting a wide variety of platforms, including layer-2 abstractions over other layer-1 networks.

 and Algorand backend

 Presently, Reach has a robust backend

 However, we believe that many decentralized application developers would like to make use of languages like Go and Rust for their participants.

 Presently, this can be accomplished via the RPC server